5. The Printers and Publishers

 name P Jackson occurs.
 From 1833-40 we find the imprint Fisher, Son &

-an atlas originally started by Gibson; this included a map of Devonshire based
+originally started by Gibson; this included a map of Devonshire based on

 The Walkers would provide the Devon map for Henry Fisher’s Devonshire Illustrated.